Rules of Practice Applicable to Cases at the OATH Trials Division

 § 2-02 Docketing; Service of the Petition.

-(a) A vendor shall docket an appeal by delivering to OATH a completed intake sheet, with a petition and appropriate proof of service of the petition upon the agency whose prequalification determination is to be reviewed.
-The petition shall include a copy of the determination to be reviewed and shall state the nature and basis of the challenge to the determination.
+(a) A vendor must docket an appeal by delivering to OATH a completed intake sheet, with a petition and appropriate proof of service of the petition upon the agency whose prequalification determination is to be reviewed.
+The petition must include a copy of the determination to be reviewed and must state the nature and basis of the challenge to the determination.

-(b) The petition shall be accompanied by a notice to the respondent of its time to serve and file an answer.
-The notice described in § 1-23(a) shall not be required.
+(b) The petition must be accompanied by a notice to the respondent of its time to serve and file an answer.
+The notice described in § 1-23(a) is not required.

 § 2-03 Answer; Reply.

-(a) If the petition is served personally on the respondent, the respondent shall file an answer, with appropriate proof of service, within fourteen days of the respondent’s receipt of the petition.
-If the petition is served by mail, it shall be presumed that the respondent received the petition five days after it was served.
+(a) If the petition is served personally on the respondent, the respondent must file an answer, with appropriate proof of service, within fourteen days of the respondent’s receipt of the petition.
+If the petition is served by mail, it will be presumed that the respondent received the petition five days after it was served.

-(c) If the respondent's attorney or other representative has not already filed a notice of appearance, such notice shall be filed with the answer.
+(c) If the respondent's attorney or other representative has not already filed a notice of appearance, such notice must be filed with the answer.

 (d) Within fifteen days of the service of the answer, or within twenty days if such service is by mail, the petitioner may file a reply.
 The reply may include affidavits or affirmations, documentary exhibits, or other evidentiary material in rebuttal of the answer, including information provided to the agency head which was not written.
 The reply may be accompanied by a memorandum of law.